thenewdarling/CurseOfStrahd/Downtime/2022-01-16 Downtime before Session 16.md

 "Trust me.
 Most men on the surface think your brain is going to overheat at any moment, it's exhausting."

-She smiles at Jeremiah, changing the subject.
+She smiles at [[Jeremiah]], changing the subject.
 "You were saying about porpoises, darling."